pfguglielmi/Rotate-App-Credentials/README.md

   - **Service Principal**: For non-interactive, automated scenarios using a dedicated application identity.
   - **Managed Identity**: For secure, passwordless authentication from supported Azure resources like Azure Automation or Azure VMs.
 - **Secure Credential Handling**: New secrets and certificates (with their private keys) are stored directly in **Azure Key Vault**, never exposed in logs or console output.
+  - An alternative option allows storing secrets in a local JSON file for development or testing, with clear security warnings.
 - **Customizable Certificate Generation**: Full control over self-signed certificate creation, including key algorithm, key length, and hash algorithm.
 - **Robust Logging & Notifications**:
   - Detailed local log file for auditing every action.